Best Robot Vacuum Cleaner Under $200

 When looking for the best robot vacuum for pet hair, the considerations are the brush and filtration system.
 You need to go for a brush that doesn’t get tangled and a filtration system that captures all pet-related allergens.
 From the robot vacuums we have listed in this review, the Yeedi K650 stands out as it comes with a tangle-free main brush and has a triple-filter system that captures up to 99% of allergens.

-If you want the best robot vacuum under $200, all factors considered, the Tesvor X500 Pro is the best deal.
+If you want the best robot vacuum with low price, all factors considered, the Tesvor X500 Pro is the best deal.
 It comes with all the bells and whistles that other robot vacuums come with.
 This is a 2-in-1 robot vacuum cleaner that vacuums and mops simultaneously.
 With the X500 Pro, you don’t need to spend more money on a dedicated robot mop.
 This robot vacuum also comes with a mapping function, so it’s ideal for high traffic rooms and large apartments.
 Another great feature of the Tesvor X500 Pro is the auto-recharge and resume function.